 - Abdominal ultrasound, for a picture of the state of affected organs

-- Stool assessment/culture, for fat quantification in poop and to check for disease-causing entities
+- Stool assessment/culture, for fat quantification in poop and to check for infections.

 In some cases, medications are first attempted before surgery is proffered, like in the case of gallstones.
 In any case, your doctor will likely prescribe supplements to replace lost vitamins and minerals in your body and advise you to avoid alcohol.